Geometric invariants of locally compact groups: the homotopical perspective: Introduction

 \section{Introduction}

+The properties of a group being finitely generated or finitely presented are well known to be, respectively, the cases $n=1$ and $n=2$ of the finiteness properties~$\mathrm F_n$.
+In a nutshell, every group~$G$ has a canonically associated homotopy type -- that of a classifying space~$\mathrm K(G,1)$ -- and $G$~is said to be of type~$\mathrm F_n$ when this homotopy type is realizable by a CW complex with finite $n$-skeleton.

-The theory of $\Sigma$-sets (also known as ``$\Sigma$-invariants'', ``geometric invariants'', or ``BNSR-invariants'') had its inception in the 80's, with works of Bieri, Strebel \cite{BS80, BS81,BS82}, and later also Neumann \cite{BNS87}.
-Those early works associated to each finitely generated group~$G$ sets of characters (that is, group homomorphisms $G\to\RR$) in a few different yet related ways.
-One common feature of these character sets, and indeed one of the motivations for developing the theory, is that under certain circumstances, they allow one to understand when subgroups of~$G$ are finitely generated.
-For a survey on the most widely studied among these character sets, nowadays denoted by~$\Sigma^1(G)$, see the (vast, yet unfinished) memoir by Strebel \cite{Str13}.
+It is often surprisingly challenging to determine when property~$\mathrm F_n$ descends to subgroups, even for $n=1$, and towards the end of the last century, this circle of questions led to the discovery of $\Sigma$-sets (also known as ``$\Sigma$-invariants'', ``geometric invariants'', or ``BNSR-invariants'').
+The earliest contributions were due to Bieri, Strebel \cite{BS80, BS81,BS82}, and later also Neumann \cite{BNS87}, and associated to each finitely generated group~$G$ certain sets of characters (that is, group homomorphisms $G\to\RR$) in a few different yet related ways.
+A common feature of these character sets is that, under some circumstances, they allow one to understand when subgroups of~$G$ are finitely generated.
+For a survey on the most widely studied variant, nowadays denoted by~$\Sigma^1(G)$, see the (vast, yet unfinished) memoir by Strebel \cite{Str13}.

-Much like the property of a group being finitely generated is but the first instance of the finiteness properties~$\mathrm F_n$, it turns out that $\Sigma^1(G)$ too is the first in a descending sequence of sets~$\Sigma^n(G)$, as explained in the work of Bieri and Renz \cite{Ren88,BR88}.
+Much like the property of~$G$ being finitely generated is but the first instance of the finiteness properties~$\mathrm F_n$, it turns out that $\Sigma^1(G)$ too is the first in a descending sequence of sets~$\Sigma^n(G)$, as explained by Bieri and Renz \cite{Ren88,BR88}.
 This parallel is more than an analogy: from a certain perspective, which we shall adopt in the text, each~$\Sigma^n(G)$ is a refinement of property~$\mathrm F_n$, accessible by peering into the $n$-th level of the homotopy theory of (classifying spaces for)~$G$.
 A suggestive slogan is that a character $\chi \colon G\to \RR$ lies in $\Sigma^n(G)$ if $G$~is ``of type~$\F_n$ along~$\chi$''.
+In keeping with the theme of computing finiteness properties of subgroups, one of the most important foundational results of $\Sigma$-theory is that for $G$~finitely generated, a normal subgroup $H\le G$ with abelian quotient is of type~$\mathrm F_n$ if and only if $\Sigma^n(G)$~contains all characters that vanish on~$H$ \cite[Satz~C]{Ren88}.

 An entirely different direction in which to generalize the finiteness properties~$\mathrm F_n$ was pursued by Abels and Tiemeyer \cite{AT97}, who took inspiration from a classical criterion of Brown to define the ``compactness properties'' $\mathrm C_n$ for topological groups.
 More precisely, these are defined for locally compact Hausdorff groups~$G$, and recover the classical properties~$\mathrm F_n$ when $G$~has the discrete topology.